chearon/dropflow/README.md

 # HarfBuzz

 Glyph layout is performed by [HarfBuzz](https://github.com/harfbuzz/harfbuzz) compiled to WebAssembly.
 This allows for a level of correctness that isn't possible by using the `measureText` API to position spans of text.
 If you color the "V" in the text "AV" differently in Google Sheets, you will notice kerning is lost, and the letters appear further apart than they should be.
 That's because two `measureText` and `fillText` calls were made on the letters, so contextual glyph advances were lost.
-Overflow uses HarfBuzz on more coarse shaping boundaries (not when color is changed) so that the font is more correctly supported.
+Dropflow uses HarfBuzz on more coarse shaping boundaries (not when color is changed) so that the font is more correctly supported.

 HarfBuzz compiled to WebAssembly can achieve performance metrics similar to `CanvasRenderingContext2D`'s `measureText`.
 It's not as fast as `measureText`, but it's not significantly slower (neither of them are the dominators in a text layout stack) and `measureText` has other correctness drawbacks.
 For example, a `measureText`-based text layout implementation must use a word cache to be quick, and this is what GSuite apps do.
 But a word cache is not able to support fonts with effects across spaces, and to support such a font would have to involve a binary search on the paragraph's break indices, which is far slower than passing the whole paragraph to HarfBuzz.
 Colored diacritics are not possible in any way with `measureText` either.

 # Shout-outs

-overflow doesn't have any `package.json` dependencies, but the work of many others made it possible.
+dropflow doesn't have any `package.json` dependencies, but the work of many others made it possible.
 Javascript dependencies have been checked in and modified to varying degrees to fit this project, maintain focus, and rebel against dependency-of-dependency madness.
 Here are the projects I'm grateful for:

 * [harfbuzz](https://github.com/harfbuzz/harfbuzz) does font shaping and provides essential font APIs (C++)
 * [Tehreer/SheenBidi](https://github.com/Tehreer/SheenBidi) calculates bidi boundaries (C++)